jwang1122/apcomputer/exams/section1.md

 # AP Computer Sicence Section I
 Time&#x2501;1 hour and 30 minutes
-Average: 2.25 for each question.
+Average: 2.25 minutes for each question.

 1. Evaluate the following expression: 4 + 6 % 12/4? (page 12)
 ```